-An index provides a brief description of what the roadmap is, what ideas you are looking to implement, and outlines the various phases.
-You can choose to show this in a variety of ways: as a standard index, a timeline, a mind map, graphs, or as a table.
+An index provides a brief description of what your plan is all about and which ideas you are looking to implement.
+It also outlines the various phases of the launch.
+You can choose to show this in a variety of ways: as a standard index, a timeline, a mind map, a graph, or a table.

-For anyone reading your roadmap, an index will ease them into the project and give them the lay of the land before they begin working.
+For anyone reading your plan, an index will ease them into the project and give them the lay of the land before they begin working.

-A product roadmap, especially the one for a significant new product or feature launch, is likely to cover a lot of information!
+A product roadmap, especially the one for a significant new product or feature launch, is likely to cover a lot of information.
 If you want to hold your reader's attention, you need to make the document skimmable.